Whip up a fabulous Asian inspired meal in a flash with these scrumptious Chicken & Pork Asian Noodles that will definitely satisfy hungry bellies.

-Using the same wok add another couple of tablespoons of oil add the cooked and drained rice noodles and curry powder and any remaining soy sauce mixture.
+Using the same wok add another couple of tablespoons of oil then add the cooked and drained rice noodles, curry powder and any remaining soy sauce mixture.
 Taste and ensure you are happy with the amount of curry powder flavor coming through.

-Add the chicken and pork mixture and your spring onions/scallions back into the wok and toss to combine.
+Add the chicken and pork mixture into the noodles and the spring onions/scallions into the noodles wok and toss to combine and reheat.

-Serve immediately garnished with crushed peanuts, bean sprouts, crispy fried onion, finely chopped red chilli and a lemon wedge if desired.
+Serve immediately garnished with crushed peanuts, bean sprouts, crispy fried onion and finely chopped red chillies.

 MAKES 8 GENEROUS PORTIONS